 Research shows that the number one way to improve a student's reading skills is to have them READ, READ.
 The students who read every day outside of school are the students who are the best readers and score highest on reading tests.
 Supporting your child's independent reading at home is the number one way to help her/him improve reading speed, accuracy, vocabulary, and comprehension.
 Although Sage Collegiate students have high-quality reading time during school, they also must READ, READ at home every night, weekend and during any vacations from school.
-Parents should make sure to supervise their child in reading at least 30 minutes every night and on weekends.
+Parents should make sure to supervise their child in reading every night and on weekends.
+K-1st scholars are expected to read (or be read to) for at least 15 minutes; 2nd - 3rd grade for 20 minutes; and 4th -6th for 30 minutes.